costanzabosone/costanzabosone.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-I am a second-year doctoral candidate in the [Department of Statistical Sciences](https://stat.duke.edu/) at the Univesity of Texas at Austin, where I am advised by [Peter Hoff](https://pdhoff.github.io/) and [Simon Mak](https://sites.google.com/view/simonmak/home).
+I am a first-year Post-Doc affiliated to the [Department of Statistical Sciences](https://stat.duke.edu/) at Duke University (USA) and the [Department of Department of Economics and Management](https://economiaemanagement.dip.unipv.it/en) at the University of Pavia (IT).

-Previously, I completed my bachelor's degree in the [Department of Mathematics and Statistics](https://www.iitk.ac.in/math) at the Indian Institute of Technology, Kanpur, where I had the privelege to be advised by [Dootika Vats](https://dvats.github.io/).
+I recently completed my PhD in Economic Statistics at University of Pavia & the University School for Advanced Studies (IUSS)-Pavia, under the supervision of
+[Paolo Giudici](https://sites.google.com/a/unipv.it/giudici/paolo-giudici).
+I was a visiting Ph.D. student